Why Choose Solar

 1) Solar Panels

 Solar cells are combined into panels, this includes a frame and electrical connections.
-These panels are installed on your roof (or in some cases on the ground) they collect the electricity from the sunlight.
+These solar panels are installed on your roof (or in some cases on the ground) they collect the electricity from the sunlight.

 2) The Inverter or Microinverters